-A few steps from Fiesole, Parco di Monte Ceceri is an ancient natural reserve of a particular stone called Pietra Serena that, over the centuries, has been used to build the most prestigious monuments of Fiesole and Florence.
-Despite the altitude is not much high (it’s about 400 meters) Monte Ceceri seems to have been an important place of inspiration for Leonardo da Vinci, specifically when around 1500 he designed his biggest flying machine: the Grande Nibbio.
-Right on the slopes of Monte Ceceri, Leonardo observed the flight of the birds that inspired his work and, in the same place, he's told to have tested his machine.
+Just a short distance from Fiesole, the Parco di Monte Ceceri (Mount Ceceri Park) preserves an ancient reserve of Pietra Serena stone used over the centuries for the construction of Fiesole’s and Florence's most prestigious monuments.
+Despite its modest altitude of about 400 meters, Mount Ceceri also seems to have been an important place of inspiration for Leonardo da Vinci, when around 1500 he designed his greatest flying machine: the "Great Kite."
+Indeed, it was on the slopes of Mount Ceceri that Leonardo observed the flight of the birds he was inspired by, and it was also here that he apparently tested his machine.

-Today, the natural reserve of about 44 hectares can be explored along a network of paths, perfect for a walk in the green with historic caves and panoramic views.
-Inside the Park, in the square dedicated to Leonardo, a stone commemorates the genius with a famous inscription taken from the Codice di Volo degli Uccelli: "Piglierà il primo volo il grande uccello, sopra del dosso del suo magno cecero, empiendo l'universo di stupore, di sua fama tutte le scritture e gloria eterna il nido dove nacque" (“The big bird will take the first flight from Monte Ciceri, filling the universe with wonder, it will be famous through the manuscripts and its homeland will be glorified”).
+Today, the 44-hectare nature reserve can be explored along a network of paths, perfect for a walk in the green through historic quarries and scenic views.
+As a reminder of the bond with the great Genius, in the square named after Leonardo, inside the Park, there is a stone engraved with the famous phrase taken from the Codex on the Flight of Birds: "Piglierà il primo volo il grande uccello, sopra del dosso del suo magno cecero, empiendo l'universo di stupore, di sua fama tutte le scritture e gloria eterna il nido dove nacque."

 This mountain takes its name from the fact that in the past it was populated by swans (in Italian cigni), defined by the Florentines "ceceri" due to the black bump on the beak, which, according to the hunters of the time, resembles a chick-pea.